 - Thinx are available to more people:

-- Thinx comes in sizes from XXS to 3XL – a wider size range than pretty much all brands.
+- Thinx comes in sizes from XXS to 3XL – a wider size range than any other brand I’ve found.

 - They make a version of their period underwear for teens and tweens, called Thinx BTWN (which I wish had been available when I first got my period!), and a line designed for bladder leaks, called Speax.